Sign up for our newsletter

 Leaf attributes:

-Evergreen, heart-shaped, green leaves with tufts of reddish hairs at the nodes.
+Evergreen, narrow to broadly ovate, heart-shaped, green leaves with tufts of reddish hairs at the nodes.
 Young leaves are copper colored, changing to green as the leaf matures.

 Growth habit: